 Potential Negative Impacts of Each Soul Gift

-I list the potential negative impacts not to show you where you’ve gone astray, but because it can add another layer of identification for your Soul Gift.
+Each Soul Gift has a potential negative impact, which I list here not to illustrate where people have gone adrift, but because it can add another layer of identification for your Soul Gift.

-Remember, the list below is not who you are and how you consistently show up in the world but are impacts that may have shown up along the way when you were most misunderstood or were acting not in alignment with your true self:
+Remember, the list below is not who you are or how you consistently show up in the world.
+It is a list of impacts that may have shown up along the way when you were most misunderstood, acting from fear or were acting not in alignment with your true self.

 Initiators can have very little staying power, meaning that they can move on to the next thing before conflict is resolved.
 This is partially because they tend to shy away from the darker emotions but also because they are quick to forgive and forget and it’s difficult for them to understand how others would harbor resentment.
 Initiators tend to accused of being flaky or uncommitted, or having too high expectations of others.

 Messengers can tell very hard truths, meaning that they can have a history of speaking out or saying something that caused extreme duress or pain to another person.
 This is partially because it is vulnerable for them to intimately connect to someone before delivering the truth, but also because they value authenticity and find it offensive to not be real with someone.
 Messengers tend to be accused of being too harsh with their words, or not caring about others’ feelings.